Copyright © 2015 Granite Tops Pro All rights reserved

-So where do you find thebestgranite fabricators?
+So where do you find the best granite fabricators?
 Better yet, how do you know if they are really that good?
 Here are 8 simple things to look for when choosing a contractor to make your granite countertops.

 You'll often find contractors who you cannot work with based on this simple request.
 You may find a contractor who you feel comfortable with and gains your trust.
-Further into this article, I'll tell you how to evaluate the contractor.

 Another way to find a contractor is through referrals from friends, realtors, or people you may know in the construction business.
 You may hear about good experiences and bad experiences which can affect your decision.

 Be sure to check with the Better Business Bureau to see if any contractors you are interested in have valid complaints against them.
 The BBB can be more objective and more valuable than a referral.